FGM/drupal-adminrss/README.md

 - configure your RSS reader to read the appropriate page

+# Extending the module: additional Views

+## Requirements

+The module will automatically extend support for Views added to the site, as long as they meet a few requirements:

+- the view is tagged `AdminRSS`
+- it contains at least one feed display, with the following requirements
+  - its access handler is the AdminRSS handler
+  - its path contains the `%adminrss_token` parameter

+## Additional features

+- the Display name (labeled Administrative name in the UI popup) is used to link to the feed
+- its Administrative description (in the UI popup) is used as the title for the link to the feed

+## Suggestions

+In most cases, the goal of this module is to list normally unaccessible content, without real-time emergency, so when adding new Views, set the following query settings in the Advanced/Other pane in the Views UI

+- Disable SQL rewriting: to access inaccessible content
+- Use secondary server: to avoid filtering out yet unpublished content.

+When in doubt, check how the supplied Views are built.

+# License

+This module is licensed under the General Public License version 2.0 or later.

 # Credit

 - Originally created by:
     - James Blake (webgeer)
     - https://www.drupal.org/u/webgeer

 - Drupal 5, 6, 7 and 8 versions by:
     - Frederic G. Marand (fgm / osinet)
     - http://blog.riff.org/